rokath/tip/docs/TipUserManual.md

 > **Consideration:** Promizing for data with many repeating longer pattern.

-### Optimize Unreplacable Packing
+###  7.4. <a id='optimize-unreplacable-packing'></a>Optimize Unreplacable Packing

+The TiP unpack routine can discover such cases:

-When there is a single unreplacable byte only and its MSBit is set, we can simply copy it.
+* When there is a single unreplacable byte only and its MSBit is set, we can simply copy it.

-When there are several unreplacable bytes and their MSBit is set, we can simply copy them, if the TiP package ends with an ID.
+* When there are several unreplacable bytes and their MSBit is set, we can simply copy them, if the TiP package ends with an ID.

-The TiP unpack routine can discover such cases.
+> **Consideration**: Easy to implement as small improvement.
+Done.

-###  7.4. <a name='let-generator-propose-tip-packing-variant'></a>Let Generator propose TiP packing Variant
+###  7.5. <a name='let-generator-propose-tip-packing-variant'></a>Let Generator propose TiP packing Variant

 * Variants could run parallel and we use the minimum result.
 * But how to inform the decoder?